 Arts and Culture

-As part of our efforts to dismantle structural racism and improve social and economic mobility for Black and Latinx residents of Greater Hartford, the Hartford Foundation seeks to support arts and culture in our region, with a focus on people of color, who are underrepresented in Greater Hartford's art workforce.
+As part of our efforts to dismantle structural racism and achieve equity in social and economic mobility in Greater Hartford's Black and Latinx communities, the Hartford Foundation seeks to support arts and culture in our region, with a focus on people of color, who are underrepresented in Greater Hartford's art workforce.

 Our desired outcomes